w3f/Grants-Program/applications/application-Etch.md

 Etch is software for organizations to make enduring commitments regarding their social responsibility.

-Having worked previously on Advokat; an NLP powered chatbot that helped workers understand their rights during the COVID-19 Pandemic, it was clear that many organizations didn’t behave in ways that aligned with their mandates.
+Having worked previously on Advokat; an NLP powered chatbot that helped workers understand their rights during the COVID-19 Pandemic, it was clear from user input that many organizations didn’t behave in ways that aligned with their mandates.
 In addition, we feel strongly that inequality and global warming are the two defining issues of our time.
 We’d love to be able to contribute in some way to help alleviate these issues.
 Commitments made in marketing copy are like words on a whiteboard: easily erased when they prove to be inconvenient.
 It’s our hope that Etch makes socially responsible commitments more akin to words carved into stone.

 This project will use ink! and substrate to create smart contracts that store the commitments.
 Create React app and Polkadot js will be used to create a front end to create and maintain these contracts with a simple UI.